TheNathanSpace/VLC-Clip/README.md

    ![reopen.png](images/reopen.png)

 The plugin is pretty quick and dirty (the VLC extension API documentation is awful).
-Just don't do weird edge-cases and you'll be fine.
+Just don't do any weird edge-cases and you'll be fine.